 10. Keep your own records

 Picking fruit or vegetables or other farm work can be hard, but it can also be rewarding.
 It can provide both a genuine cultural experience of rural Australia as well as achieving the right to stay here a second year, or even a third.
-Good preparation will help you to make this experience one to remember a lifetime.
+Good preparation will help you to make this experience one to remember for a lifetime.

 Australian Department of Home Affairs (Immigration and Citizenship) https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/work-holiday-417